2018-usfca-biol-422-fall/kailiedelacruz-06_HW_pipelines_and_BLAST/2018-09-29_preliminary_BLAST_analysis.md

-# Analysis of BLAST Results of 20 Files from Fierer et al. Study
+# Sequence QC and BLAST Analysis of 20 Fasta Files from Fierer et al. Study

 ## Introduction